Corks, exotic 4-manifolds and knot concordance: Introduction

 Our satellite maps reveal the following new difference between topological and smooth categories in 4-dimensional topology. \begin{corollary} For each integer $n$, there exist $n$-framed 4-dimensional satellite maps which are topologically the same but smoothly distinct. \end{corollary}

-In addition to these results, we also discuss a certain surgery, which we call a \textit{dot-zero surgery}.
+In addition, we also discuss a certain surgery, which we call a \textit{dot-zero surgery}.
 This surgery is a natural generalization of a cork twist along a Mazur type cork, and many known exotic 4-manifolds are essentially obtained by this surgery (cf.\ \cite{A_book, AY1, GS}).
 We give a sufficient condition on a link such that a dot-zero surgery induced from the link does not change the smooth structure of a 4-manifold (Proposition~\ref{prop:dot-zero}).
-Applying the new description of cork twists, we then show that the effect of a dot-zero surgery along a fixed contractible 4-manifold does depend on the choice of a link presentation of the fixed 4-manifold (see Corollary~\ref{cor:choice}).
+Applying this result, we discuss symmetric links and corks.

+Let us recall that a symmetric link $L$ consisting of two unknotted components with the linking number one gives a compact contractible 4-manifold $X_L$ and an involution $\tau_L$ on the boundary $\partial X_L$, where a symmetric link means a link admitting an involution on $S^3$ exchanging the two components (see Section~\ref{sec:hook_dot} for details).
+It has been well-known that the pair $(X_L, \tau_L)$ is a cork for many symmetric links $L$ (\cite{AKa12, AM, AY1}), and such a cork is called Mazur type.
+The only known exception is the Hopf link to the best of the author's knowledge, and the corresponding contractible 4-manifold is $D^4$.
+Hence it is natural to ask whether all other symmetric links yield corks.
+However, applying Proposition~\ref{prop:dot-zero}, we show that there exist infinitely many symmetric links which do not yield corks.

+\begin{theorem} There exist infinitely many distinct symmetric links $L_1,L_2,\dots$ in $S^3$ consisting of two unknotted components with the linking number one such that any $(X_{L_i}, \tau_{L_i})$ is not a cork.
+Furthermore each link $L_i$ can be chosen so that $X_{L_i}$ is a Stein 4-manifold not homeomorphic to the 4-ball. \end{theorem}

+We note that any symmetric link presentation of $D^4$ does not yield a cork, since any self-diffeomorphism of $S^3$ extends to a self-diffeomorphism of $D^4$.
+In contrast to this fact, we also show that, even if one symmetric link presentation does not yield a cork, another symmetric link presentation of the same (Stein) 4-manifold can yield a cork.

+\begin{theorem} There exists a compact contractible $($Stein$)$ 4-manifold $C$ admitting two links $L_1$ and $L_2$ in $S^3$ satisfying the following conditions. \begin{itemize} \item Each $L_i$ is a symmetric link consisting of two unknotted components with the linking number one. \item Both the 4-manifolds $X_{L_1}$ and $X_{L_2}$ are diffeomorphic to $C$. \item $(X_{L_1},\tau_{L_1})$ is not a cork, but $(X_{L_2},\tau_{L_2})$ is a cork. \end{itemize} \end{theorem} We remark that the above $(X_{L_2},\tau_{L_2})$ is the Mazur cork found by Akbulut~\cite{A1}, and the proof utilizes the new description of cork twists.